developweb-Sah/kube-bench/docs/README.md

 The `op` (operations) currently supported in `kube-bench` are:
 - `eq`: tests if the keyword is equal to the compared value.
 - `noteq`: tests if the keyword is unequal to the compared value.
-- `gt`: tests if the keyword is greater than the compared value.
+- `gt`: tests if the keyword is greater than the value compared.
 - `gte`: tests if the keyword is greater than or equal to the compared value.
 - `lt`: tests if the keyword is less than the compared value.
 - `lte`: tests if the keyword is less than or equal to the compared value.